 Does Taking More Testosterone Boost Facial Hair Growth?

 Some myths that surround facial hair growth are dangerous and can adversely affect the body.
 A good example of such a myth is that taking more testosterone can help boost your chances of growing facial hair.
-While testosterone will make you experience a second puberty, making you grow facial hair, it cannot help you grow facial hair if your genetics do not favor it.
+While testosterone will make you experience a second puberty, making you grow facial hair, it cannot help you grow facial hair if your genetics do not favour it.
 Therefore, never make the mistake of taking more testosterone in order to boost facial hair growth.
 Only take the prescribed amount, as taking more than that might have harmful effects on your body.

 100% Free Transgender Dating Site for FTM, MTF, Non-binary, Genderfluid and Transsexual People Who Are Looking for SERIOUS RELATIONSHIP.